1975 Australian federal election

-The 1975 Australian federal election was held in Australia on 13 December 1975.
+A federal election was held in Australia on 13 December 1975.
 All 127 seats in the House of Representatives and all 64 seats in the Senate were up for election, due to a double dissolution.

 Malcolm Fraser had been commissioned as caretaker prime minister following the dismissal of Gough Whitlam's three-year-old Labor government by Governor-General Sir John Kerr, on 11 November 1975.
 The same day, Fraser advised an immediate double dissolution, in accordance with Kerr's stipulated conditions (see 1975 Australian constitutional crisis).

 The Coalition of Fraser's Liberal Party of Australia and Doug Anthony's National Country Party secured government in its own right, winning the largest majority government to date in Australian history.
 (Note: While the Coalition under John Howard and Labor under Anthony Albanese won 94 seats in 1996 and 2025 respectively, this only accounted for 63.51% and 62.66% of all seats in the House of Representatives, as there were 148 seats in 1996 and 150 in 2025.
 The Coalition under Fraser won 91 seats, which, although smaller than 94, accounted for 71.65% of the House of Representatives, which had 127 seats in 1975.
 Therefore, while Howard and Albanese won three more seats than Fraser in 1996 and 2025, Fraser still won a larger majority.)
 The Liberals actually won a majority in their own right, with 68 seats–the first time that the main non-Labor party had done so since adopting the Liberal banner in 1944.
 Although Fraser had no need for the support of the National Country Party, the Coalition was retained.
 It was also the first time a party won over 90 seats at an Australian election.
-This was the last federal election the Coalition (or any other party) won more than 50% of the primary vote.
+This is the last federal election that any party has won more than 50% of the primary (first preference) vote.

 Labor suffered a 30-seat swing and saw its lower house caucus cut almost in half, to 36 seats—fewer than it had when Whitlam became leader in the aftermath of the Coalition landslide nearly 10 years earlier, in the 1966 election.
 With only 28% of the House of Representatives seats, this was the worst seat share for Labor since the current Liberal-Labor party contest from 1946.

+The fact that Whitlam was already a former prime minister coming into this election has often been overlooked or forgotten with Whitlam seemingly treated as the incumbent at this election in retrospectives.